sangkhochil/java/README.md

 ```

 ## Executor Framework

+A framework having a bunch of components that are used for managing worker threads efficiently is referred to as Executor Framework.
+The executor framework is an implementation of the Producer-Consumer pattern.

+It provides mechanisms for safely starting, closing down, submitting, executing, and blocking on the successful or abrupt termination of tasks (expressed as Runnable or Callable).

 Java 5 has introduced new concurrent API called Executor frameworks, design and development of multi-thread applications.
 It consists of mainly Executor, ExecutorService interface and ThreadPoolExecutor class which implements both interfaces i.e. Executor and ExecutorService.
 ThreadPoolExecutor class provide the implementation of thread pool.